 Since that realization, she’s made a name and a career for herself at Focus: HOPE—literally.
-Her current position as Mgr of Partnerships & Events was created just for her.
-Lesson: you define your career.
+Her current position as Manager of Partnerships & Events was created just for her.
+Lesson Number One: you define your career.

 Her determination to follow her passion and can-do attitude make her a personal inspiration, so we asked her to share some leadership wisdom, and—yay for us!—she did.